Bar weight is one of those things that’s perpetually shrouded in mystery.

 Here’s the deal.

 The EZ Curl bar is designed specifically for people who have wrist mobility issues.
-Keyboard warriors in particular have wrist pain when they do curls with straight bars.
+Keyboard warriors in particular have wrist pain when they do curls with straight bars, let alone cleans or power cleans.

-Swapping it with an EZ curl bar allows you to hit the biceps without too many tradeoffs and most importantly, without cringing in pain afterwards.
+Swapping it with an EZ curl bar allows you to hit the biceps without too many tradeoffs and most importantly, without cringing in pain or having to make a beeline for your theragun after your workout – although you should use one of these gizmos for better recovery.

 The bent portion of the bar which you grip during the curls allows you to have a pronated grip, which is when you have the thumbs above your pinkies.
 The pronated grip is a lot gentler on your wrists.